 Eddie Kramer II

 Andrea Wind founded Lighthouse for Life with a vision and passion to provide healing and restoration to victims of domestic minor sex trafficking.
-She is also a board member, speaker and visionary for Lighthouse for Life.
+She is also a board member and visionary for Lighthouse for Life.

 Beth White is clinical faculty at the University of South Carolina in Elementary Education.
 Her specialty area is literacy.
 She began her education career in SC over 27 years ago after completing her undergraduate degree at Winthrop College, now Winthrop University.
 Beth holds a graduate degree from the College of Charleston and a post-graduate degree from the University of South Carolina.
 She and her family are active members of Riverland Hills Baptist Church.